dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

 The first line of BEV defense is ["Blind Order-Fairness"](https://arxiv.org/pdf/2203.11520.pdf).
-The idea is for users to send their transactions to Consensus parties encrypted, such that honest parties must be engaged to open the decryption key.
+The idea is for users to send their transactions to Consensus parties encrypted, such that honest parties must be involved in opening the decryption key.
 Consensus parties commit to a blind order of transactions first, and only later open the transactions.
 We discuss how to leverage the DAG structure to achieve blind ordering BEV protection in a simple and efficient manner.
 Notably,